Rahma-Thlijani/Patients-Drugs-Classifier/README.md

 ![Image](importance3.png)
 ## Conclusion
-Three different learning classifierss (KNN, Decision Tree and Random Forest) were tested and  evaluated using...... we have achieved the best prediction performance using Random Forest, followed by Gradient Boosting, then Linear Regression.
+Three different learning classifiers (KNN, Decision Tree and Random Forest) were tested and evaluated using "Accuracy" and "Jaccard Similarity Score".
+Afterwards, we have achieved the best prediction performance.

-Using all features in the dataset, dt is the best classifiers, the results are presented using the following metrics:
+Using all features in the dataset, Decision Tree and Random Forest are the best classifiers, the results are presented using the following metrics:

-Mean Absolute Error (MAE): 2142.13
-Root mean squared error (RMSE): 3097.19
-R-squared Score (R2_Score): 0.8839
+* Accuracy:  0.92307
+* Jaccard_similarity_score:  0.92307